jegrami/multiclip/README.md

 text associated with the keyword 'hello' is copied back to your clipboard and displayed on the screen.

 ### delete
+---

-`<key> delete` clears text saved to `<key>` in your vault.
+* `<key> delete` clears text saved to `<key>` in your clipboard vault.

-Example usage:
+  #### Example usage:

-`hello delete` the 'hello' text is deleted from your secret vault.
+  `hello delete`.
+The text saved to the keyword `hello` will be deleted from your seceret vault.

 ### help
+---

-Like most command line tools, running  the help command (`--help`) will print a help message to the screen.
+As with most command line tools, running  the command `--help` will print a help message to the screen.

+#### Example usage:

-On Windows, the command will look like this (assuming you’re in the project directory):
+On Windows, the command would look like this (assuming you’re in the project directory):

 `python multiclip.py --help`

 On Linux and Mac, it would be:

-`python3 multiclip.py --help`.
+`python3 multiclip.py --help`

 > [!NOTE]
 > Multiclip was tested only on Windows.
 But it should work fine for Linux and macOS

 ### Running Multiclip
+---

-The program utiliies arparse, shelve, and pypeclip modules argpase and shelve are standard libraries, so you need not install them.
-But you have to install pyperclip, a third party module for saving and pasting clipboard text.
+To run this program, you'll need to have `Python 3.x` and `Pyperclip` installed.
+Pyperclip is a Python third party module for copying and pasting clipboard text.

+The recommended way to get the latest version of Python is from the official website [python.org](https://www.python.org/).
+Download the installer for your operating system.
+Once downloaded, double click it and follow the installation wizard to set up Python on your machine.

+To confirm that Python is installed, open your terminal and run `python --version` if you are on Windows and `python3 --version` on Linux and Mac.
+Your Python Interpreter version number should be printed to your screen.

+Now you can install `Pyperclip`.
 On Windows, run

 `python -m pip install pyperclip`